 In order to obtain the opinions of independent outside Directors concerning important matters such as the compensation and nomination of Officers, our company has established a fair and transparent discretionary Compensation and Nomination Advisory Committee-with three out of four committee members as independent outside directors-as an advisory body to the Board of Directors.
 The committee members are appointed via resolutions of the Board of Directors, and the committee functions as both the Nomination Committee and the Compensation Committee.
-In 2019, the committee had eight meetings.
-The members submitted reports when the Board of Directors requested their opinions on matters to be resolved, including human resources regarding candidates for the board of directors and executive officers, officers' compensations and bonuses.
-The attendance rate of the members has been 100 percent so far.
+In FY2020, the committee had six meetings.
+In these meetings, the committee members deliberated on matters related to the appointment of directors and executive officers, including candidates for directors and executive officers, as well as resolutions related to compensation and bonuses for directors and executive officers, in response to consultation from the President and Representative Director, and submitted reports to board of directors based on their decisions.
+The attendance rate of the members in FY2020 has been 95.8 percent so far.

-The chairperson and the members are as follows:
+The chairperson and the members in FY2020 are as follows: